 WWCDA has chapters throughout the world.
 Membership is free.
-To become a member of WWCDA, you must be a lawyer in a law firm or a professional in a consulting firm that represents or otherwise assist clients facing government enforcement actions (criminal, civil, regulatory, and administrative), and/or internal investigations, compliance and other defense matters.
+To become a member of WWCDA, you must be a lawyer currently working in a law firm or a professional currently working in a consulting firm that represents or otherwise assist clients facing government enforcement actions (criminal, civil, regulatory, and administrative), and/or internal investigations, compliance and/or other defense matters.
 You can see a list of the practice areas that meet this criteria here.

 You must also join a chapter where your primary work address is located and meet the additional membership criteria of the particular chapter.
 The membership criteria for each chapter can be found on the individual chapter webpages.
 There are four types of membership categories and you must select the category you satisfy according to the chapter criteria.

 3. Law Firm Attorney Affiliate

 Review the chapter criteria, select which category you satisfy and Apply now.

 Membership Criteria & Categories -- Further Explained Below

 All chapters welcome as members women attorneys who work in law firms who primarily practice in the area of White Collar Defense and Investigations, defined as those who specialize in the representation of corporations, other organizations and individuals facing government enforcement actions (criminal, civil, regulatory, and administrative), and/or internal investigations, compliance and other defense matters [Click here to see a list of the practice areas that meet this criteria].
 This category of membership is called: "Law Firm Attorney Member."